iamraphson/jusibe-java-lib/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Hackathon Starter, please send an e-mail to Ayeni Olusegun at nsegun5@gmail.com.
+If you discover a security vulnerability within Jusibe java library , please send an e-mail to Ayeni Olusegun at nsegun5@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## How can I thank you?